norsk-gjeldsinformasjon/api-docs/docs/faq.md

 Your server endpoints also need a standard **TLS server certificate** from a Mozilla-trusted CA. See [Security requirements](reference/security-requirements.md) for the full specifications.

+For details on NoGi's own enterprise certificate, see [Enterprise certificates](reference/enterprise-certificates.md).

 ---

 ## Questions about quarterly debt reports